-Sign: Any Structure, display, device or representation, either temporary or permanent, which is designed or Used to advertise or call attention to or direct persons to any business, association, profession, commodity, product, institution, service, entertainment, person, place, thing or activity of any kind whatsoever, and is intended to be visible from a public road.
+Sign: Any structure, display, device or representation, either temporary or permanent, which is designed or used to advertise or call attention to or direct persons to any business, association, profession, commodity, product, institution, service, entertainment, person, place, thing or activity of any kind whatsoever, and is intended to be visible from a Public Road.
 A sign shall include window signs, as defined herein, with the exception noted in the definition of window signs.
 This definition specifically excludes public art.
 Types of signs include:

-Awning - A type of wall sign that is attached to an awning, canopy, or other structural protective cover over a door, entrance, window or other outdoor service area.

-Banners and Posters - A temporary sign of lightweight fabric, vinyl, cardboard, or other material.

-Flush Mounted - A sign affixed to and mounted parallel to or painted on the face of the building or Structure.

-Freestanding (Pole, Pedestal, Post, Flag, Plaza) - A sign supported by Structures or supports in or upon the ground and independent of support from any building.

-Hanging: A sign attached to a building or Structure, other than Flush Mounted, generally two sided, supported by a Structure other than the face of the building,

-Header: A sign appearing directly above a plaza sign, identifying the name of the plaza complex.

-Panel: Smaller signs attached to a plaza sign, representing individual businesses.

-Structure Mounted: A sign attached to or painted on a Structure, including Flush Mounted and Hanging.

-Window Signs: Any sign affixed to a window or door.
+- A. Awning A type of wall sign that is attached to an awning, canopy, or other structural protective cover over a door, entrance, window or other outdoor service area. - B. Banners and Posters A temporary sign of lightweight fabric, vinyl, cardboard, or other material. - C. Flush Mounted A sign affixed to and mounted parallel to or painted on the face of the building or structure. - D. Freestanding (Pole, Pedestal, Post, Flag, Plaza) A sign supported by structures or supports in or upon the ground and independent of support from any building. - E. Hanging A sign attached to a building or structure, other than Flush Mounted, generally two sided, supported by a structure other than the face of the building, - F. Header A sign appearing directly above a plaza sign, identifying the name of the plaza complex. - G. Panel Smaller signs attached to a plaza sign, representing individual businesses. - H. Structure Mounted A sign attached to or painted on a structure, including Flush Mounted and Hanging. - I. Window Signs Any sign affixed to a window or door.
 Displays of merchandise shall not be considered window signs.